Who missed last month’s brain-teaser? Here it is again with the answer to follow:

 It happened when I tried to climb down from the scaffolding outside in the cold.

-Should homeopaths really be out on scaffolding?
-Shana, look up “Delusion, construction worker, she is”!
+Should homeopaths really be out on scaffolding, Mati?
+Shana, look up “Delusion, construction worker, thinks she is, a”.

 Hellooooooooo……this is Mati again….
 So, I reached for a step with my right foot, and as a result, my left knee bent too much.